Glossary of terms

 Examination: Formal assessment under supervision occurring after the teaching in a course has been completed.

-Extramural campus: Where the teaching occurs mainly through paper-based study materials without a requirement for students to attend scheduled, on-campus classes.
-Students’ study is guided by work books and written interaction with teaching staff.
+Extramural campus: Where the teaching occurs at a distance mainly through paper-based study materials without a requirement for students to attend scheduled, on-campus classes.
+Students’ study is guided by workbooks and written interaction with teaching staff.

 Flexible learning: Learning characterised by a mixed mode of delivery and assessment of instructional material.